Adductor longus muscle

-The muscle originates from the anterior surface of the pubic body below the pubic crest i.e. the superior pubic rami (just lateral to the pubic tubercle), and inserts onto the middle third of the medial lip of the linea aspera.
+The muscle originates from the anterior surface of the pubic body below the pubic crest i.e. the superior pubic rami (just lateral to the pubic tubercle) and the Symphysis pubica.
+It inserts onto the middle third of the medial lip of the linea aspera.
 This insertion point is between the insertion of the adductor magnus and the origin of vastus medialis muscle, and inferior to the adductor brevis insertion.

 The adductor longus muscle lies in front of the adductor magnus, adductor brevis muscle, the anterior branch of the obturator nerve, and profunda femoris vessels.
 Pectineus muscle is lateral to it while gracilis lies medially.
 Anterior relations to its upper part are the spermatic cord and fascia lata, while the femoral artery and vein are present anterior to it in the lower part near its attachment.

 The obturator nerve is a branch of the lumbar plexus, and descends medial to the psoas major muscle in order to enter the pelvis.
 It runs behind the common iliac vessels, and lateral to the internal iliac artery and ureter.
 Next, it runs in the lateral wall of the pelvis, and will reach the superior part of the obturator foramen.
 It passes through the foramen and emerges into the obturator canal, and divides into an anterior and posterior branch.
 These branches are separated by obturator externus and adductor brevis.